pivotal-cf/pcf-release-notes/p1-v1.4/opsmanager_ki_1_4.md

 * Thin Web Server timeout needs to be increased to 30 minutes to prevent export failures.
 * This version improperly places singleton jobs into balanced zones.
 * PCF products with Ruby BOSH Agent Stemcells must be upgraded prior to importing into this version of Ops Manager
+* Ops Manager 1.4 does not support the installation of Pivotal HD.
 * IP reassignment must be handled by scaling a job down to zero instances and re-entering new IP addresses before scaling the job back up
 * DNS and Gateway ICMP errors will occur on AWS even if ICMP is allowed
 * Unnecessary job instances must be reduced manually (MySQL, HA Proxy if RDS & ELBs are used)